CelesteClassic/Classic2TAS/README.md

 To go back to the first frame press D, which will restart the game but still keep your inputs.

+To clear all of your inputs from the next frame onwards press T.

 To reload the level and delete your inputs press R.

 To hide/unhide the timer and input viewer press E.